Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/README.md

 Web deployment with Heroku.

 ## Deployment
-The site was deployed to *GitHub* pages.
+The site was deployed to *Heroku*.
 The steps to deploy are as follows:
 - In the GitHub repository, navigate to the *Settings* tab.
+CHANGE THESE, STEP BY STEP.
 - From the source section drop-down menu, select the Main Branch.
 - Once the Main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.